Wick1990/bedrock-win-counter/README.md

 Use this file to configure:

+- win markers per box
-- the log markers that count as wins
+- Sandbox log dedupe window
-- the default display mode
+- display mode defaults
 - scoreboard settings
-- BossBar styling and text colors
+- BossBar colors and progress
-- the chat prefix
+- chat prefix

+Current structure is based on per-box sections such as:

+- `boxes.bedrock.*`
+- `boxes.sandbox.*`

 ### `lang.yml`

 Use this file to configure:

-- command feedback messages
+- feedback messages
 - permission messages
 - menu titles
-- menu item names and lore
+- menu item names
+- menu lore

 ### `menu.yml`

 Use this file to configure:

-- menu item materials
+- item materials
-- unified positive and negative button styles
-- button stack sizes for `+1`, `+5`, `+10`, `-1`, `-5`, `-10`
+- stack amounts for `+1`, `+5`, `+10`, `-1`, `-5`, `-10`
-- complete slot layout of all integrated submenus
+- layout slots
+- screen sizes for all menus

+## Shared menu overview

+The shared `/bedrockmenu` hub currently contains:

+- a root menu with `BedrockBox`, `Sandbox`, and `Sheep Out`
+- a Bedrock submenu with box and counter shortcuts
+- a Sandbox submenu with box and counter shortcuts
+- shared target/change/set submenus for both counters

+The `Sheep Out` entry is currently only a placeholder and does not track wins yet.

+## Upgrade notes

+If you are upgrading from an older Bedrock-only version:

+1. Start the server once with the new JAR.
+2. Let the plugin update missing default entries in `config.yml`, `lang.yml`, and `menu.yml`.
+3. Check that `config.yml` now contains both:
+   - `boxes.bedrock.win-markers`
+   - `boxes.sandbox.win-markers`
+4. Review your permissions for the new Sandbox commands and menu section.
+5. If you customized `lang.yml`, verify the new menu entries and texts after startup.

 ## Typical workflow

+### BedrockBox

-1. `s2e-bedrock-box` triggers a win and writes `bedrock_win` into the server log.
+1. `s2e-bedrock-box` writes `bedrock_win` into the server log.
 2. `BedrockWinCounter` detects the marker in `latest.log`.
-3. The plugin increments the stored win counter.
+3. The Bedrock counter increases by `+1`.
-4. The BossBar or sidebar updates automatically.
+4. The configured display updates automatically.

-5. Staff can adjust, reset, or target the counter through commands or `/bedrockmenu`.
+### Sandbox

+1. `s2e-sand-box` writes its win marker into the server log.
+2. `BedrockWinCounter` detects the Sandbox marker.
+3. Repeated identical Sandbox win markers are deduplicated inside the configured time window.
+4. The Sandbox counter increases by `+1`.
+5. The configured display updates automatically.

 ## Notes

 - The plugin does not require a database.
-- The counter survives restarts because it is stored in `data.yml`.
+- Counter data survives restarts because it is stored in `data.yml`.
-- Players only see the BossBar if they have `bedrockwins.view`.
-- Menu access is separated from win administration through `bedrockwins.menu.use`.
+- Missing default entries are merged automatically on startup and reload.
+- The plugin can still be used manually even if only one supported box plugin is installed.

 ## Contributing

 Pull requests are welcome.

-All contributions are reviewed by the maintainers before merge.
-For details, see:
+For contribution guidelines, see:

 - `CONTRIBUTING.md`

 ## License

 This project is released under the `Bedrock Win Counter Community License 1.0`.

-In practical terms, this means:

-- the source code is publicly available
-- the plugin may be used, modified, and shared free of charge
-- the plugin may be used on private and public servers
-- selling the plugin, selling modified versions, or redistributing it as a paid product is not allowed without prior written permission

 See: